RegentessRyona/VIC2-Youjo-Senki-Birth-of-an-Empire/README.md

 # Youjo-Senki-BOAE
 Youjo Senki: Birth of an Empire Ver.
-0.4 "Fjord".
+0.4 "Gran Reino".

 Commentary from Regentess Ryona, one of the mod makers:
 ---------------------------------------------------------------